showSidebars ==

 Questions beyond economics

-Assoc Prof Huang’s heart work in economics comes from her passion for humankind and her desire to contribute to its progress.
+Huang’s heart work in economics comes from her passion for humankind and her desire to contribute to its progress.
 “As a society, we emphasise a lot on material stuff, such as the gross domestic product (GDP), and have been neglecting emotional wellbeing and social cohesion.
 It’s time for us to shift our thinking and focus on bigger questions that we are struggling to answer – such as how do we ensure that every individual is treated as a full human being rather than just human capital?
 How do we achieve freedom both at an individual and a societal level?”

-Through her research and teachings, Assoc Prof Huang hopes to inspire her students and beyond to rethink what it means to have a meaningful life.
+Through her research and teachings, Huang hopes to inspire her students and beyond to rethink what it means to have a meaningful life.
 “Even though I am an economist, I strongly believe that in order for society to move forward and become a kinder place, we need to focus on the bigger picture, and not just narrowly-defined economic outcomes,” she says.

 School of Economics, Singapore Management University